1994newbie/Python-Jenkins/README.md

 # Python-Jenkins
-Using Jenkins with python to create a CI/CD pipeline
+Using Jenkins with python to create a CI/CD pipeline.